tradle/bots/README.md

 ### Known Limitations

 - database: for simplicity and ease of getting started, the bot framework uses [lowdb](https://github.com/typicode/lowdb) for its databases.
 Yes, it's not a production-level database, it writes synchronously to the file-system, etc. Feel free to substitute it with your personal preference once you're past the prototype phase (e.g. the Tradle server uses LevelDB).

+### Contributing

+Pull requests are welcome.
+If you build a strategy that you would like to share or show off, submit a pull request to add it to this README.